-Principle 1 Principle 2 Principle 3 Lay solid foundations for management and oversight Structure the Board to be effective and add value Instil a culture of acting lawfully, ethically and responsibly Principle 4 Safeguard the integrity of corporate reports Principle 5 Make timely and balanced disclosure Principle 6 Respect the rights of security holders Principle 7 Recognise and manage risk Principle 8 Remunerate fairly and responsibly
+Principle 1 Principle 2 Lay solid foundations for management and oversight Structure the Board to be effective and add value Principle 3 Instil a culture of acting lawfully, ethically and responsibly • Principle 4 Safeguard the integrity of corporate reports Principle 5 Make timely and balanced disclosure Principle 6 Respect the rights of security holders Principle 7 Recognise and manage risk Principle 8 Remunerate fairly and responsibly

-Further information on corporate governance policies adopted by the Company will be made available on our website (www.avitamedical.com).
+Further information on corporate governance policies adopted by the Company is available on our website (www.avitamedical.com).

-This Corporate Governance Statement is accurate and up to date as at February 28, 2022 and has been approved by the Board.
+This Corporate Governance Statement is accurate and up to date as at February 23, 2023 and has been approved by the Board.